csudh/csc583-fall-2017/README.md

 Important course news and announcements are posted here, so please check this `README.md` file regularly.

+- 10/21/2017
+  - Reminder that we will meet in the Library today from 12 - 5 PM.
+Please complete your second HW demo and be prepared for the midterm.

 - 9/12/2017
   - We watch [Angular vs React.js vs Vue.js My Thoughts!](https://www.youtube.com/watch?v=I7KA7YPW_1Q) today in class.
 Please use this as a decision point for your [task](https://github.com/csudh/toro-net/issues/1#issuecomment-329060040).